abdibrokhim/openai-realtime-agents/README.md

 ## Next Steps
 - You can copy these templates to make your own multi-agent voice app!
 Once you make a new agent set config, add it to `src/app/agentConfigs/index.ts` and you should be able to select it in the UI in the "Scenario" dropdown menu.
 - Each agentConfig can define instructions, tools, and toolLogic.
 By default all tool calls simply return `True`, unless you define the toolLogic, which will run your specific tool logic and return an object to the conversation (e.g. for retrieved RAG context).
+ - Each agentConfig can define instructions; tool-calling is removed in this branch.
 - If you want help shaping your own English tutor prompt, see the metaprompt [here](src/app/agentConfigs/voiceAgentMetaprompt.txt).

 ## Output Guardrails